Special-K-s-Flightsim-Bots/DCSServerBot/extensions/README.md

       # [...]
       extensions:
         LotAtc:
+          autoupdate: true          # auto update LotAtc, if a new version is available online (default: false)
           show_passwords: false     # show passwords in the server status embed (default = true)
           host: "myfancyhost.com"   # Show a different hostname instead of your servers external IP
           port: 10310               # you can specify any parameter from LotAtc's config.lua in here to overwrite it